Blind SNR Estimation and Nonparametric Channel Denoising in Multi-Antenna mmWave Systems: Theory

 \begin{theorem}[Thm.~3 of \cite{mirfarshbafan2019beamspace}] In the large-dimension limit, i.e., when $D\to\infty$, $\textit{SURE}$ in \fref{eq:complexSURE} converges to the MSE in~\fref{eq:MSEexpression}, i.e., we have $\lim_{D\to\infty}\textit{SURE} = \MSE.$ \end{theorem}

 These results imply that if $\No$ were known perfectly, one can estimate the MSE without knowing the sparse signal vector~$\bms$ in the large-dimension limit when $D\to\infty$.
-To obtain the blind version in \fref{est:MSE}, we have replaced the true average noise power $\No$ by its estimate $\estimatedNo$ and clipped the result to prevent negative values.
+To obtain the blind version in \fref{est:MSE}, we have replaced the true average noise power $\No$ by its estimate $\estimatedNo$.
 Consequently, for $D\to\infty$ and either $p\to0$ or $\SNR\to0$, \fref{thm:mainresult} implies that $\estimatedNo$ will be exact, which implies that \fref{est:MSE} will be exact in this scenario.
 To demonstrate the efficacy of this estimator in finite dimensions, we will show synthetic results and an application for mmWave channel-vector denoising in \fref{sec:results}.